Whitney, Donald S. Ten Questions to Diagnose Your Spiritual Health. Colorado Springs: Navpress, 2001.

 The real strength of this book is the application section included at the end of each section.
 The reader will not finish a chapter asking, “What do I do with this?”
 There are multiple suggestions given by the author to aid the reader in the application.

 This is a great tool for an individual to use.
 The individual could use the book in conjunction with journaling.
 A chapter could be read and the question carefully considered during the exercise of journaling.
 There is flexibility in that a reader could read and journal one question each day for ten days.
 Or, the reader may choose to read a chapter at the beginning of the week and use the rest of the week to think through the answer.
 The value of journaling is that it would give the reader a historical record to trace their own spiritual growth or decline.

 In the same manner, a church could use this book for a ten-week study.
 Participants could purchase their own copy and read through the assigned chapter for the week.
 Then the group would discuss the chapter during the weekly meeting.
-This could be in the form of larger class or in a small group setting.
+This could be in the form of a

 This book is a gift of God to the Body of Christ through the pen of Donald Whitney.
 It is highly recommended.
 It should be used often, much like an annual physical examination, for an individual to diagnose his own spiritual health.
 As important as physical health is, spiritual health has eternal implications.
 One should not neglect his own spiritual health.
 This is a tool to help!

 Download a PDF Copy of this review: BOOK REVIEW 10 Questions Spiritual Health